thebull-finance/dashboard/README.md

 STAGE=test npm run develop
 ```

 The webapp is now running at `localhost:3000`.
-In order to login to the private area pages you will need to create a Zignaly account at https://zignaly.com/app/signup
+In order to login to the private area pages you will need to create a TheBull account at https://zignaly.com/app/signup

 ## Testing